 May Provisions (Southampton)

-A handful of food trucks will also be on offer with announcements as we get closer.
 The pub will also be selling their widely popular Suffolk cheese and charcuterie boards and will have their pizza ovens up and running by then, too!
-While music isn’t the focus of the weekend, there will be a mix of music to keep the vibes all day/evening long!

 The festival will operate on a token based system, which means those who want to try the beers in the garden will need to purchase tokens from the LEP & Friends bar first.
 Advanced day passes are available via Eventbrite and include a glass and 10 tokens.
-Weekend Camping passes must be booked in advance and include a camping pitch for Friday/Saturday, 15 tokens and a glass!
+You do not need an advanced pass to come along on the day – it just helps us account for numbers!

 White Horse Inn/Little Earth Project